 To ensure that our executive compensation program meets its objectives to drive and support the Win Strategy, the Committee allocates the majority of compensation for executive officers to annual cash incentive compensation and long-term incentive compensation.
 Each of the at-risk elements of compensation within those categories is directly tied to appreciation of our stock price and/or to significant financial and operational performance goals.
 More than one-half of the targeted total compensation for the executive officers is, therefore, "at risk" and may significantly fluctuate from year to year based on our financial, operational and stock performance.
 In addition, the Committee makes sure that executive officers, as compared to other employees, have a greater proportion of their total compensation allocated to these at-risk elements.
-The Committee the program in this manner to better align the financial interests of our shareholders, to better ensure a "pay-for-performance" result and to promote internal equity by recognizing that our executive officers, as compared to other employees, have greater responsibility and influence over the performance of our business.
+The Committee structures the program in this manner to better align the financial interests of our executive officers, as compared to other ensure a "pay-for-performance" result and to promote internal equity by recognizing that our executive officers, as compared to other employees, have a greater officers, as compared to other employees, have greater responsibility and influence over the performance of our business.